-In considering whether a project will help to achieve the purpose of the Act, the Minister may have regard to, under Section 19(e) of the Act, whether there is potential for the project to have significant adverse environmental effects.
+In considering whether a project will help to achieve the purpose of the Act, the Minister may have regard to, under Section 19E of the Act, whether there is potential for the project to have significant adverse environmental effects.
 Please provide details on both the nature and scale of the anticipated and known adverse effects, noting that Section 20(2)(b) of the Act specifies that the application need only provide a general level of detail.
+Description of the anticipated and known adverse effects of the project on the environment, including greenhouse gas emissions

-The assessment below considers the extent of the range of potential adverse effects, together with the methods that are proposed to avoid, remedy or mitigate any such effects and concludes that the proposal will not give rise to any significant adverse effects subject to appropriate conditions and mitigation.
+The scale and nature of the proposal mean that it has the potential to give rise to some adverse environmental effects.
+The assessment below considers the extent of the range of potential adverse effects, together with the methods that are proposed to avoid, remedy or mitigate any such effects.
+Overall, it is concluded that the proposed development will not give rise to any significant adverse effects subject to appropriate mitigation and imposition of conditions of consent.